Solitary solution method for incompressible Navier-Stokes PDE: Introduction

 \section{Introduction}

 Nonlinear PDE for fluid systems constrain the space-time geometry of compact analytical solutions which are of valuable validatory utility for numerical solvers \cite{Bristeau2018VariousAS}.
 Shaping domain geometries such as to attain analytical flow profiles is, hence, plausibly key to obtain a generalized approach: that is, an analytical solution where the nonlinear property of the velocity is mitigated by moving it into a spatially adapted and dynamic domain geometry.
-Solitary solutions where nonlinear functionalities are mitigated such that constituents exhibit continuous wave patterns have been found prior \cite{sinha_long_2014, leoni2020traveling, drazin_solitons:_1989}.
-A dynamic fluid domain geometry is, for example, given with tidal ocean dynamics and evolving seabeds that are subject to sediment fluxes.
+Solitary solutions with hydrodynamic constituents exhibiting continuous wave patterns have been found prior \cite{sinha_long_2014, leoni2020traveling, drazin_solitons:_1989}.

+A dynamic fluid domain geometry is in principle not alien to free surface flow, given, for example, tidal ocean dynamics and evolving seabeds that are subject to sediment fluxes.
 Besides this geophysical example, the general property of a contracting domain or space is also intrinsic to the fabric of relativistic systems as fundamental principle.
 In recent years a cross-utility of such correspondence is increasingly receiving attention \cite{Bredberg2012, Padmanabhan:2010rp, Hubeny_2011, Rangamani_2009}, its utility for nonrelativistic fluid dynamics has been reported \cite{ELING2009496}, and its mutual fertilization is evident in the subject matter of journals such as \emph{Geophysical \& Astrophysical Fluid Dynamics}.

 The onward sections illustrate how the inconvenience of the nonlinear response of momentum advection can be moved into a term for contracting space.
 Whereas analytical solutions have been provided before as propositions \cite{Bristeau2018VariousAS}, here a general method is promulgated to obtain such.
 Also, a composite treatment is demonstrated to deploy analytical solutions for validations of momentum transport by numerically integrating the dynamic domain topography.
 This averts otherwise inconvenient analytical expressions for the latter.
 The solution scheme is first demonstrated for one spatial dimension, in section \ref{sec:ndim} for $n$ spatial dimensions, and in two steps: 1.
 The term

 for the velocity $u$ (unit: $m\: s^{-1}$) and the spatial coordinate $x$ (unit: $m$) is denoted with

 absent the skipping of the cross-section $h(x,t)$ (unit: $m^2$) in the infinitesimal balance, as it is kept variable along $x$ (unit: $m$) and time $t$ (unit: $s$).
 In this approach first the linear continuity PDE is solved by means of arbitrarily selected closure functions.
 2. The contracting space is split into two variables to prevent the system from becoming overdetermined: